-- Wayne Chisholm
+Wayne Chisholm

-- Service and Logistics Supervisor
+Service & Logistics Manager

-- Product Care Association
+Product Care Association of Canada

-- Telephone: 604-592-2972 ext.
+Phone: 604-592-2972 ext.
 216

-- Fax: 604-592-2982
+Fax: 604-592-2982

-- Email: wayne@productcare.org
+Email: wayne@productcare.org

 Section 6: Health & Safety

 IMPORTANT: The Health and Safety section of these Guidelines is a supplement to your facility's existing Occupational Health and Safety Manual and is not intended to replace any standards, acts or regulations required under Provincial or Federal legislation nor are these Guidelines intended to relieve the depot operator or workers of any obligations under this or other legislation.